|By Luu - Own work, CC BY-SA 4.0, |

 The world needs a villain

 For four days, Kamila Valieva bore the weight of a world’s hatred upon her shoulders.
 Hundreds of photographers lined every place she might be.
-Walking from the practice rink to the competition rink, a barely thirty-feet ramp, meant the glare of a hundred flashes.
+Walking from the practice rink to the competition rink, a barely thirty-feet ramp, meant the glare of a hundred flashing cameras.
 She took to walking with a hood over her face.
 One can only imagine what she could have been feeling.
 Or, to be honest, one can’t.

 To be fifteen, and to feel like everyone considers you the worst person in the world?